Wilson Center Projects

 Sanctions and Economic Warfare

-Dr. Daniel P. Ahn is Managing Director, the Chief U.S. Economist, and Head of Macroeconomic Strategy at BNP Paribas in New York.
-He is also a Global fellow at the Woodrow Wilson International Center for Scholars, and an Adjunct Professor at Georgetown University’s Walsh School of Foreign Service.
+Daniel Ahn is Managing Director, Chief U.S. Economist, and Head of Markets 360 - North America at BNP Paribas in New York and also a non-resident Global Fellow at the Wilson Center.
+He previously served as Chief Economist at the U.S. Department of State.

 Until 2018, he was the chief economist at the U.S. Department of State, where he advised the Secretary of State and senior principals on a wide range of international economic and security topics relevant to U.S. foreign policy, including global macroeconomic growth, financial stability, economic sanctions, counter-terrorist financing, international trade, and energy security.